 You probably do not!
 Research shows that barring some really specific situations, it is perfectly safe to breastfeed while you are pregnant.
 Breastfeeding in pregnancy has not been shown to cause preterm labor, impact the size of the developing baby, or cause harm to the pregnancy.
 If your pregnancy is high-risk, then please discuss with your provider specific considerations for you.

 Being pregnant can change your supply or your breastmilk’s flavor.
-The hormones of pregnancy can also cause maternal aversions.
+The hormones of pregnancy can also cause maternal aversions to wanting to breastfeed that older babe!
 None of these are reasons to not do it, but it’s good to know what might come up!

 Is breastmilk still beneficial after a year?